 The social stigma associated with mental health

 The social stigma and taboos associated with mental health create a barrier for patients to seek help and get treatment.
 Mental and behavioral health treatments are considered beyond the realm of traditional medical practices.
-It further alienates the patients of depression, anxiety or other mental disorders.
+It further alienates patients with depression, anxiety, or other mental disorders.

 Treatment of clinical depression

-Patients of chronic diseases are at a higher risk of developing depression or other mental disorders.
+Patients with chronic diseases are at a higher risk of developing depression or other mental disorders.
 The patients should consult an experienced psychiatrist or health care professional.
 Treatment aims to rehabilitate the patient to a normal life, where he can live with positivity and focus on his work and personal life.
-A therapist may prescribe medication, provide brief therapeutic interventions and support ongoing treatment needs, and connect the patient to the outside environment.
+A therapist may prescribe medication, provide brief therapeutic interventions, support ongoing treatment needs, and connect the patient to the outside environment.